 As English is the primary language of instruction at this University, all applicants seeking admission to Memorial University of Newfoundland must possess an adequate knowledge of written and spoken English as a prerequisite to admission.
 Regardless of country of origin or of citizenship status, applicants will be required to provide proof of proficiency in the English language based on one of the following forms.

-Applicants are required to have successfully completed the equivalent of three years of full-time instruction in an English language secondary institution as recognized by Memorial University of Newfoundland including successful completion of appropriate course(s) in English at the Grade XII or equivalent level.
+Applicants are required to have successfully completed the equivalent of three years of full-time instruction in an English language secondary institution as recognized by Memorial University of Newfoundland including successful completion of appropriate course(s) in English at the Grade 12 or equivalent level.
 English as a Second Language (ESL) courses are not acceptable for meeting this requirement.
 The University may require, as deemed appropriate by the University Committee on Admissions, further proof of English proficiency through one of the standardized tests below.

 Applicants who have attended a recognized post-secondary institution where English is the language of instruction must have successfully completed the equivalent of 30 credit hours.
 These 30 credit hours must include 6 transferable credit hours in English courses.
 For information on transfer credit refer to Transfer Credit.

 Applicants are required to successfully complete Memorial University of Newfoundland's Intensive English Program (IEP) assessment with an acceptable score, as noted below under Standardized Tests, on the CAEL administered by the University.
-Information regarding Memorial University of Newfoundland's IEP can be found in the Faculty of Arts section of the Calendar.
-Further information regarding the IEBP-G program can be found in the Grenfell Campus section of the Calendar.
+Information regarding Memorial University of Newfoundland's IEP can be found in the Faculty of Arts or the Grenfell Campus sections of the Calendar.